homiedopie/beberlei.de/2012/08/13/oop_business_applications_entity_boundary_interactor.rst

     }

-The ``MoneyTransferRequest`` and ``MoneyTransferResponse`` objects are dumb value objects or data-transfer objects as they are commonly called.
+The ``MoneyTransferRequest`` and ``MoneyTransferResponse`` objects are dumb php objects (so called data-transfer objects, DTO).

 You can see in the example that we use a Data Access object to retrieve the source and destination account entities from some storage subsystem.
 To follow the EBI